paulc4/microservices-demo/README.md

 ## Versions

-Current version (June 2018) v2.0.0 corresponds to Spring Boot 2 and Finchly release train.
+Current version (Jan 2021) v2.1.0 corresponds to Spring Boot 2.4.2 and Spring Cloud 2020.0.0 release train.

 Previous versions have been tagged and can be accessed using the `Branch` button above or using `git checkout <version>` - for example `git checkout v1.2.0`.